AlienX77-cmd/Machine-Learning-Project-Deployment/README.md

 The Multiple Disease Prediction System is consisted of diabetes, heart, and pakinson disease prediction system.

-The user must input all the required data in all the fields as required to use the each disease predictive system.
+The user must input all the required data in all the fields as required to use each disease prediction system.